tonyv2576/go-ios/README.md

     <string>Need camera access to record video</string>
 </dict>
 ```
 Appends additional keys to your Info.plist.
-The resulting file will be encoded in binary (*even with the `-unsigned` flag*) and the app signature will still be invalidated.
+The resulting file will be encoded in binary *(even when using the `-unsigned` flag)* and the app signature will still be invalidated.

 ---